 Read Also: Endometriosis Latest Facts: Etiology, Symptoms, Diagnosis, Treatment, and Complications

-In a second phase, the authors wanted to study the effect of using an oral contraceptive in a group of 4,814 women with PCOS.
+In the second phase, the authors wanted to study the effect of using an oral contraceptive in a group of 4,814 women with PCOS.
 It was found that taking an oral contraceptive reduces the risk of developing type 2 diabetes by 25%.

 The circumstances under which PCOS is discovered are very often reproductive difficulties.
 If PCOS is the sole cause of the couple’s infertility, ovulation induction is suggested.
 This involves initially taking a drug, clomiphene citrate.
 Injectable gonadotropins can be used as a second-line treatment.
 Multiple pregnancies are common as a result of the treatment and the parents should be aware of this.